cloud-hypervisor/cloud-hypervisor/docs/hotplug.md

 curl -H "Accept: application/json" -H "Content-Type: application/json" -i -XPUT --unix-socket /tmp/ch-socket -d "{ \"desired_vcpus\":8}" http://localhost/api/v1/vm.resize
 ```

 The extra vCPU threads will be created and advertised to the running kernel.
-The kernel does not bring up the CPUs immediately and instead the user must "on-line" them from inside the VM:
+The kernel does not bring up the CPUs immediately and instead the user must "online" them from inside the VM:

 ```shell
 root@ch-guest ~ # lscpu | grep list: